Skip to content

 • Ability to customize invoices.
 Branding is what sets your business apart.
 Customizing your invoice to add brand colors and logos also helps your clients know your invoice is legitimate.
 I tested all the customization features for each of these invoice tools.

 • Reporting tools.
 Knowing where your money is going is crucial to running a successful business.
-I looked for invoicing tools that offer robust reporting features, so you can see where you stand.
+I looked for invoicing tools that offer reporting features, so you can see where you stand.

 • Recurring billing.
 Whether you have a subscription-based company or use retainers, being able to bill automatically can save you tons of time.
 I looked specifically for tools that offer this feature whenever possible.

 If you only send one or two invoices a month, you might not need the bells and whistles of a complete platform.
-In that case, you can use this invoice template in Google Docs and just email it off when it's ready.
+In that case, you can use an invoice template in Google Docs and just email it off when it's ready.

 Another important thing to note: all online payments require the use of a payment gateway—a service that processes card and bank payments.
 So even though the invoicing software itself is free to use, all of the apps charge payment processing and transaction fees for accepting payments.
 Those fees are automatically deducted from any payment you receive.